irsbugs/GStreaming/README.md

 ## Recording a mp3 stream to a file

 The next two programs are:
-* phrase_creator.py
+* **phrase_creator.py**
-* time_google_tts.py
+* **time_google_tts.py**

 Note copy the folder phrase and its contents to the folder you place these programs in.

-If you want google translate tts to tell you the time then the response will be something like, "The time is 1 30 pm". with the response the first piece of speech, "The time is", never changes.
-Only the time part of the speech changes.
+If you want *google translate tts* to tell you the time then the response will be something like, "The time is 1 30 pm", in which the response the first piece of speech, "The time is", never changes.
+Only the time component of this speech changes.
 Thus "The time is" could be recorded as a local mp3 file.
-This would be played first, and then the calculated time would be sent as text to google translate tts such that the returned mp3 stream would just be the time.
+This would be played first, and then the calculated time would be sent as text to *google translate tts* such that the returned mp3 stream would just be the time.

 This may be a bit pointless, but possibly it could be useful if you lost your network connection and had to switch to, say, a locally installed *espeak* to perform the tts.
 At least the first part of the response sentence would have good speech quality even if the last part from *espeak* was a bit like a Dalek.